The Landscape of Thermal Transients from Supernova Interacting with a Circumstellar Medium: Discussion

 Fig. \ref{fig:data_fits} shows an example of an observed interacting SN, OGLE-2014-SN-131, a type Ibn event whose light curve rose gradually then abruptly fell off \citep{2017A&A...602A..93K}.
 In our framework, this can be interpreted as an $\eta<1$ and $\xi< 1$ interaction event with a sustained continued interaction phase.
 To get a rising light curve in this phase requires a shallow CSM density profile exponent $s < 5-3/\lambda$, where $\lambda$ is given above and in Eq. \ref{eq:shock_lambda}.
 For an ejecta density profile of $n=10$, this gives $\lambda = 7/(10-s)$ i.e. requiring a CSM density profile shallower than $s<5/4$.

-The best-fitting model for OGLE-2014-SN-131 estimates $s\approx 1$ to get the correct rise and peak luminosity.
+The best-fitting model for OGLE-2014-SN-131 estimates $s\approx 1$ to get the correct rise and peak luminosity, which would indicate an episode of unsteady mass loss compared to the wind-like $s=2$.
 In this model, the sharp decline in the light curve after peak is associated with shock emergence from the outer edge of the CSM layer, which leads to a sudden halt to the interaction power.